beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 So for a quick example, we'll introduce a new _format specifier_ for `printf()` so you can print a pointer.
 You know already how `%d` prints a decimal integer, yes?
-Well, `%p`[i[`printf()`-->with pointers]] prints a pointer.
+Well, `%p`[i[`printf()` function-->with pointers]] prints a pointer.
 Now, this pointer is going to look like a garbage number (and it might be printed in hexadecimal^[That is, base 16 with digits 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F.] instead of decimal), but it is merely the index into memory the data is stored in.
 (Or the index into memory that the first byte of data is stored in, if the data is multi-byte.)
 In virtually all circumstances, including this one, the actual value of the number printed is unimportant to you, and I show it here only for demonstration of the `address-of` operator.

 ``` {.c .numberLines}
 #include <stdio.h>